tsaa1986/YFS/README.md

 ### Getting Started

-Before you begin, ensure you have the necessary tools and dependencies installed. / This project was built using [React], so make sure you're familiar with those technologies.
+Before you begin, ensure you have the necessary tools and dependencies installed.
+This project was built using [React], so make sure you're familiar with those technologies.

-- Clone this repository to your local machine./
+- Clone this repository to your local machine.
-- Switch to develop branch. / git checkout develop-frontend/
+- Switch to develop branch.  git checkout develop-frontend
-- Navigate to the project directory: `cd frontend-ant`./
+- Navigate to the project directory: `cd frontend-ant`.
-- Launch the solution in visual code./
+- Launch the solution in visual code.
 - Install dependencies: `npm install`.
 - `npm start`
 - Important step!!!
 You need to run YFS.backend for fully work with YFS